w3f/Grants-Program/MPT.md

-# Marco Polo Technologies - Primary and secondary issuance of RWAs for private markets with Substrate
+# Marco Polo Technologies - The alternative finance infrastructure to web3

 - **Team Name:** Marco Polo Technologies
 - **Payment Address:** In the case of fiat payment, please share your bank account privately with grants@web3.foundation via your contact email (see below) and enter the date when you shared the information with us (e.g. Fiat 24.12.1971, 11:59) here.
 Otherwise, provide the BTC, Ethereum (USDC/DAI) or Polkadot/Kusama (USDT) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))